The Early Years – 1989 and the 1990s

 Since 2014, PPI has continued to grow and reinvest in our Company’s resources to better serve our Clients.
 Notable additions to PPI’s drilling and subsurface investigation capabilities include: new 2014 CME 55 and 2015 CME 55 track-mounted drill rigs; a 2008 CME 55LC track-mounted drill rig, which allows PPI to drill, sample soil, and core rock with as little as 8 feet of overhead clearance; a new portable Big Beaver auger drill that can fit through a doorway and drill with as little as 14 feet overhead clearance; a vacuum excavation trailer; and a new, ChemGrout Grout Plant with a 44 gallon per minute (GPM) flow rate.

-PPI’s Geophysics Department was established in 2014, and has grown to encompass geophysical survey capabilities including multi-channel analysis of surface waves (MASW), seismic refraction microtremor (ReMi), and ground penetrating radar (GPR).
+PPI’s Geophysics Department was established in 2014, and has grown to include multi-channel analysis of surface waves (MASW), seismic refraction microtremor (ReMi), ground penetrating radar (GPR), and electrical resistivity tomography (ERT).
 Geophysical studies complement PPI’s Subsurface Drilling, Laboratory Testing, and Geotechnical Engineering Departments by providing additional tools for subsurface data collection and analysis.

 Mr. Fred Palmerton, P.E.